Pitcairn Islands: British colony

 In 1886, the Seventh-day Adventist layman John Tay visited Pitcairn and persuaded most of the islanders to accept his faith.
 He returned in 1890 on the missionary schooner with an ordained minister to perform baptisms.
 Since then, the majority of Pitcairn Islanders have been Adventists.

+In 1898, for the purposes of a murder trial, the Pitcairn Islands were placed by the Colonial Secretary under the jurisdiction of the High Commissioner for the Western Pacific, based in Fiji.
 The islands of Henderson, Oeno and Ducie were annexed by Britain in 1902: Henderson on 1 July, Oeno on 10 July, and Ducie on 19 December.
 In 1938, the three islands, along with Pitcairn, were incorporated into a single administrative unit called the "Pitcairn Group of Islands".
 The population peaked at 233 in 1937.
 It has since decreased owing to emigration, primarily to Australia and New Zealand.